williamtnguyen/FLIXNCHILL/README.md

-# Flix / Tix
+# FLIXNCHILL
-Tix is a movies app that fetches now playing movies from TheMovieDB API
+"FLIXNCHILL" is a movies app that fetches now playing movies from TheMovieDB API

 Goals:
 - [x] User sees app icon in home screen and styled launch screen.